-Continuing Education courses are offered in the general areas of business management, personal finance, certified financial planning, real estate, insurance, secretarial science, microprocessors, personal computing, photography, fine arts, homemaking arts, law, airline services, foreign languages, dance, physical education, and the CLEP (College Level Exam Program) seminar.
+Continuing Education courses are offered in the general areas of business management, personal finance, certified financial planning, real estate, insurance, secretarial science, microprocessors, personal computing, photography, fine arts, homemaking arts, law, airline services, foreign languages, dance and physical education.

 About 300 community program class sections are offered each semester.
-Enrollment generally exceeds 5,000 students of all ages per semester.
+Enrollment generally exceeds 6,000 students of all ages per semester.
 Program and course offerings are designed to provide immediate training, education and recreation for the Harper College communities.

 Institute for Management Development

-Harper College offers business and industrial

-personnel the opportunity to participate in

-management and supervisory training

-seminars scheduled during the course of the

-academic year.
-The management training

-program was created through the joint

-participation of the College and northwest

-suburban business and industrial

-representatives who serve as members of the

-Harper College Business-Industrial Steering

-Committee.
+Harper College offers business and industrial personnel the opportunity to participate in management and supervisory training seminars scheduled during the course of the academic year.
+The management training program was created through the joint participation of the College and northwest suburban business and industrial representatives.